Here we have archived the speakers, vendors, and schedule for 2016.

 At Belmont Abbey, you will find a campus that is physically beautiful, an atmosphere that is friendly, and classes that will stimulate your mind, cultivate your spirit, and gladden your heart.
 At the Abbey, your classes will be small.
 Your professors will know you by name.
 You will get to know your classmates well and they will get to know you.
 You become part of the Catholic intellectual tradition that founded the world’s first universities and that continues to animate many of them today.
 You also partake of the Benedictine tradition of learning and holiness that has been a light to individuals and to nations for 1,500 years.

 Homeschool Connections is a Catholic online curriculum provider, bringing the best Catholic instructors to you from around the world.
 Answering Blessed John Paul II’s call to the New Evangelization, Homeschool Connections uses the latest technology to give you live, interactive classes; independent-learning classes; free webinars for Catholic parents; and the Catholic History Video Project.

 Since 1983 HSLDA have been pioneers in the homeschooling movement, and they are still fighting for homeschoolers today.
 They are the only organization that lobbies on behalf of homeschoolers in Washington D.C. and are a bastion of support, not just providing legal, but also practical, everyday support for 85,000 homeschooling families across the country.

-Publisher of "In the Footsteps of the Saints" series.
-We carry a large assortment of used books.
-Also a variety of religious art, Catholic items - prayer books, rosaries, prints, and much more.
+Publisher of "In the Footsteps of the Saints" series and workbooks.
+We carry many used books for all ages.
+We also carry a variety of religious art and other religious items.

 MCH Used Booksale